 \subsection{Unlabeled Data}

-We use the ZINC15~\citep{sterling2015zinc} database to collect unlabeled molecular data, which can be downloaded from DeepChem~\citep{Ramsundar-et-al-2019}.
+We use the ZINC15~\cite{sterling2015zinc} database to collect unlabeled molecular data, which can be downloaded from DeepChem~\cite{Ramsundar-et-al-2019}.
 There are four different data sizes supported by ZINC15: 250K, 1M, 10M, and 270M.
-For activity cliff estimations, we use the 250K version as the unlabeled dataset.
 For MoleculeNet, we utilize the 1M molecules as the unlabeled dataset.
-Those unlabeled SMILES are then converted by RDKit~\citep{landrum2013rdkit} into 2D graphs.
-We expect future work to enrich the unlabeled corpus by leveraging other resources such as ChemBL~\citep{gaulton2012chembl}, Chembridge, and Chemdiv.
+Those unlabeled SMILES are then converted by RDKit~\cite{landrum2013rdkit} into 2D graphs.
+We expect future work to enrich the unlabeled corpus by leveraging other resources such as ChemBL~\cite{gaulton2012chembl}, Chembridge, and Chemdiv.